ProjectorRays/ProjectorRays/README.md

 Install Boost 1.72.0 or later, mpg123, and zlib.
 Run `make` to build.

 To use it, run `./projectorrays decompile <input path>`.
 The input can be either a movie/cast file or a directory containing multiple of them.
 ProjectorRays will create an unprotected/decompressed version of the input file(s) with the source code restored.
-The outputted file can then be opened in Director.
+The outputted file(s) can then be opened in Director.

 ## Credits